 Clause 6 - Benefits and payments to charity trustees and connected persons

 Charity trustees may only benefit from their charity if they have express legal authorisation to do so (such as a clause in the constitution).
 This restriction extends to people closely connected to a trustee (‘connected persons’ – this term is defined in the interpretation clause).
-You should include this clause so that charity trustees are clear about the restrictions that apply to them; and unless you include it, the default legal position will apply.
+You should include this clause so that charity trustees are clear about the restrictions that apply to them; and unless you include it, the statutory provisions will apply.
 Even where trustees are allowed to benefit from the CIO, this must only happen where the benefit is in the interests of the CIO.
 Our guidance Trustee expenses and payments (CC11) provides more information about trustee benefits.

 The model clause permits a minority of the charity trustees or connected persons to receive payments and other benefits in certain instances (such as for goods and services they supply to the CIO), subject to the stated controls.
 The option also allows other types of trustee benefit, subject to the Commission’s prior consent.